-In the beginning of our marriage I was not a believer.
-That put a huge strain on us.
-The first 7 years of our marriage was pretty rough.
-I was not following the Lord and leading like I’m supposed to.
+At the beginning of our marriage, I was not a believer.
+That put a massive strain on us.
+The first seven years of our marriage were pretty rough.
+I was not following the Lord and leading like I was supposed to.
 On several occasions, we were on the verge of divorce.
-But in 2001, I did surrender to Christ and things got better, not because of us but because of Him.
+But in 2001, I did surrender to Christ, and things got better, not because of us but because of Him.

 However, things weren’t all rainbows and unicorns after I was saved.
 I had an addiction to pornography that started when I was in middle school.
-Obviously, my wife was unaware but with any sin, light was shown upon the darkness.
-Sadly, my addiction still continued after she found out and again our marriage suffered to the point of divorce.
-But God saved me from my addiction and I have been delivered from it since.
+My wife was unaware, but light was shown upon the darkness with any sin.
+Sadly, my addiction continued after she found out, and again our marriage suffered to the point of divorce.
+But God saved me from my addiction, and I have been delivered from it.
 He worked a miracle in me and saved our marriage.

 But as always, life gets in the way of happiness.
-Job, children, finances etc. were all distractions to our marriage.
-Many hurts happened and we had grown apart.
-It felt like we were spiraling towards separation again but again God intervened.
+Job, children, finances, etc., were all distractions to our marriage.
+Many hurts happened, and we had grown apart.
+It felt like we were spiraling towards separation again, but God intervened.
 It was like he hit me over the head with a frying pan.
-He showed me that I was too focused on self.
+He showed me that I was too focused on myself.
 I fell on my face and gave it all to the Lord.
-I decided that I would love, honor, serve and cherish my wife.
+I decided to love, honor, serve and cherish my wife.
 God made me realize I was not fulfilling my role as her husband.

-Since that night, I have done my very best to live up to that decision.
-And I would have to say, our marriage is on the mend.
+Since that night, I have done my best to live up to that decision.
+And I must say; that our marriage is on the mend.